SedFoam/sedfoam/tutorialsDyM/FallingSphereMorphing/README.md

 Postprocessing
 ---------

-You can run the python script plot3DFallingSphere.py located in the folder tutorialsDyM/Py.
+We can run the python script plot3DFallingSphere.py located in the folder tutorialsDyM/Py.
 Make sure that the chosen mesh in the script is set to DynamycMesh="Morphing".

 ```bash
 python plot3DFallingSphere.py